University of Maryland Hillel

 Build your resume through a high-level internship based on your skills, interests, and future plans.
 Intern 4-5 days a week and immerse yourself in contemporary Israeli society through the Israel Now Days, group activities with a cohort of other young adults from the University of Maryland, a weekend seminar with participants from other Onward Israel programs and more.
 The Israel Now Days will include visits to local NGOs and explorations of contemporary Israeli culture, environment, and politics.
 During your free time, explore Tel Aviv’s exciting nightlife, beaches, foodie scene, and culture.
 Enjoy a weekend with peers from around the world at an Onward Israel breakout seminar and explore all that Israel has to offer on free weekends.

-This Onward Israel – Masa program is operated through a partnership between the Beacon and Shapira Foundations and other leading philanthropists, and Masa Israel Journey.
-It is organized by Israel Experience.
-Participants on Onward Israel programs that are run in partnership with Masa may return to Israel on long-term Masa programs after Onward Israel although the size of any potential scholarship may be influenced by prior participation on Onward Israel.
-For details please contact Masa Israel Journey directly.
+This Onward Israel – Masa program is operated through a partnership between the Beacon and Shapira Foundations and other leading philanthropists, the Birthright Israel Foundation, Hillel International, University of Maryland Hillel, and Masa Israel Journey.
+It is organized by IGT.
+For more information about participating in a longer term Masa program after Onward Israel and the potential impact of participating in Onward Israel on future Masa grants view our FAQ here.

 -Research internship at Israeli political think-tank